CU-Boulder-Course/CSCI-5828-FALL-2016/homework01.md

 <h3>Q3 - Four Essential Difficulties </h3>

 - **Complexity** :
-The complexity of software is essential property, not a accidental one.
+The complexity of software is a essential property, not a accidental one.
 Like digital computers themselves are complex in size, software are comprises of number of different elements, the communications among elements are nonlinear so that make the software project unpredictable.